Alpakash/learning-js/100DaysOfCode-log.md

 *21 december 2021*
 Today I read about DX (Developer Experience), I'm checking what some criteria should be for some good docs.
 Going to work further in an already existing project called DocQ. https://github.com/Alpakash/docq

+Removed relay from the 'start script' in the package.json.
+About to learn GraphQL https://graphql.org/ tomorrow and implement it into the project.
+Calling it a day.
+Tweeted (https://twitter.com/Alpakash0101/status/1473282856650780673) that I will stop with social media for now.
+This is because I want to have all my attention on the things that need my attention most such as coding, working-out and friends.

 ---
 ## Thanks for the read.